githubteacher/june-20-devs/tgcode-hometown.md

-Places to eat:
+### Places to eat at Livermore:

-At downtown
+- Just walk downtown
+- They are all great!!